TSE and MLB rules apply. There are NO home team rules that override the playing rules.

 - Once a runner turns back to his original base, he can not advance; however, lead runners may continue to the base they are headed for when a defensive play is being made.

-- Speed up rule - Mandatory for the catcher (next inning) and optional for the pitcher at any point.
-The runner will be the last recorded out.
+- Speed up rule - Mandatory for the catcher (next inning) with two outs and optional for the pitcher.
+The runner will be the last recorded out